Melina Bell Associate Professor of Philosophy and Law

 B.A.
 Philosophy, Hofstra University

 Political and Social Philosophy, Philosophy of Law, Feminist Theory, Ethical Theory, Applied Ethics, Philosophy of Education

-Introduction to Feminist Theory, Contemporary Moral Problems, Honor Beyond the Classroom: The Philosophy of Honor, Social Inequality and Fair Opportunity, Feminist Social and Political Philosophy, Philosophy of Sex, Philosophy of the Family, John Stuart Mill, Philosophy of Law, Philosophies of Life, Distributive Justice, Utopia, and Jurisprudence (law school)
+Introduction to Feminist Theory, Contemporary Moral Problems, Honor Beyond the Classroom: The Philosophy of Honor, Gender and Sport, Social Inequality and Fair Opportunity, Feminist Social and Political Philosophy, Philosophy of Sex, Philosophy of the Family, John Stuart Mill, Philosophy of Law, Philosophies of Life, Distributive Justice, Utopia, and Jurisprudence (law school)

 - "Is Women's Bodybuilding Unfeminine?: Breaking the Mold of Gender Norms" in Philosophical Reflections on Physical Strength: Does a Strong mind Need a Strong Body?, ed.
 Mark A. Holowchak, Terry Todd, and J. S. Russell (Edwin Mellen Press, 2010): 179-198

 - "Children Are People: Liberty, Opportunity, and Just Parenthood", Review Journal of Political Philosophy 9 (2012): 49-86